-This course is designed to expose students to a myriad of belief systems and diverse perspectives, thus potentially challenging personal, political, and cultural values.
+This course is designed to expose students to a myriad of belief systems and diverse perspectives, and in doing so, could challenge personal, political, and cultural values.
 Please be aware that challenging these values is intended to help us study important issues in context and to encourage more critical examination of our own lived experiences in connection with the lives, histories, and stories of people with whom we share this planet.